kuteykin/atomic-rag-pdf/README.md

 - **PDF Content**: All PDFs are processed in English
 - **User Queries**: Can be asked in any language (German, English, French, Spanish, etc.)
+- **Internal Processing**: All internal processing (answer generation, fact-checking, citations) is done in English for consistency and quality
+- **Translation Pipeline**:
+  1. User queries are automatically translated to English for search
+  2. Answers are generated in English internally
-- **Translation Pipeline**: Queries are automatically translated to English for search, then results are translated back to the original language
+  3. Final answers are translated back to the original query language
 - **Fallback Handling**: If translation fails, falls back to English

 ### Example Multilingual Queries